IDMNYU/DM1143-Ideation-and-Prototyping-FA17-Duff/syllabus.md

 #### Your final grade will be based on a synthesis of quantitative &amp; qualitative rubrics:

 * Makeup assignments are only available when discussed with and approved by the instructor in advance of the due date.
-*
+* Each student will be judged on the commitment, fearlessness, and continuous improvement that their work shows.
+Incomplete or unsatisfactory work will receive a failing grade.

 ##### Quantitative Grading Overview